50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

-Andrew Moore (from Toronto, Ontario, Canada) started Felony Case over 10 years ago.
+Andrew Moore (from Toronto, Ontario, Canada) started Felony Case about 11 years ago.

 Hi, I’m Andrew Moore, the founder, and designer at Felony Case, a Toronto based company designing unique iPhone cases.
 I founded Felony Case in 2012, and since then we’ve created several flagship iPhone case designs.